 "In communicating what she knows about poetry, Ioannou presents herself not as an expert but as a fellow traveller on an ever-changing journey.
 Her easy conversational tone is extremely readable and a welcome relief from the jargon typical of books which attempt to educate teachers.
 Ioannou has written this book as a gift to those of us who appreciate good poetry, are curious about what makes it good, and would like to write some ourselves and perhaps help others with their writing. . . .
 One characteristic that really sets A Magical Clockwork apart from other books about writing poetry is its 'Canadian-ness' . . .
 Reading this book really opened my eyes to the richness and diversity of Canadian poetry. . . .
 Any teacher who wants to get serious about poetry writing, or has students who are serious about it, should take a look at this book."Heather Crawford, BCTELA Update

 Recommended under Teacher Resources, Ontario Curriculum Centre Course Profile (Spring 2001), page 26

 Canadian Poets Quoted

 Daniel David Moses

 About the Author

 For more than thirty years, Susan Ioannou has been involved with writing.
-Her major poetry collections are Looking Through Stone: Poems about the Earth (Your Scrivener Press), Where the Light Waits (Ekstasis Editions), and Clarity Between Clouds (Goose Lane Editions).
-She is also the author of the children’s novels A Real Farm Girl (Hodgepog Books) and The Hidden Valley Mystery (Wordwrights Canada).
+Her poetry collections include Looking Through Stone: Poems about the Earth (Your Scrivener Press), Coming Home: An Old Love Story (Leaf Press), Where the Light Waits (Ekstasis Editions), and Clarity Between Clouds (Goose Lane Editions).
+She is also the author of the children's novels A Real Farm Girl (Hodgepog Books), and The Hidden Valley Mystery (Wordwrights Canada).
 Poet, essayist, and fiction author, she has performed her work around Toronto, on radio and television, and at Harbourfront.
-To learn more about Susan’s writing, click on University of Toronto Canadian Poets.
+To learn more about Susan's writing, click on University of Toronto Canadian Poets.